 firstname.lastname@example.org | Nov.
 2016 - Nov.
 2020

-Elizabeth was elected to a 4-year term on the Ross Town Council in June of 2012, and was elected Mayor in 2014.
-Elizabeth began serving on the Board of Directors of the Marin County Bar Association in 2006, and was elected Secretary in 2011, Treasurer in 2012, President-elect in 2013 and President in 2014 and Past President in 2015.
-Elizabeth obtained her B.A at Kenyon College in 1993.
+Director Brekhus was elected to 4-year terms on the Ross Town Council in 2012, 2016, 2020.
+She served as Ross Town Mayor in 2014-15 and 2019-20.
+She has served on the Ross Valley Fire Board since 2016, and President of the Board in 2018-19.
+Director Brekhus’ law practice, Brekhus Law Partners, specializes in real property litigation and municipal law.
+She has represented individuals and businesses in Marin County since 1997.
+She served on the Board of Directors of the Marin County Bar Association for over a decade, and was elected President in 2014-15.
+Director Brekhus obtained her B.A at Kenyon College in 1993.
 She graduated from the University of San Francisco, School of Law in 1997.
-Elizabeth resides in Ross with her three children, and is a committed volunteer in her community.
+She resides in Ross with her three children.

 Beach Kuhl (Ross)

-Beach Kuhl has lived in Ross since 1974.
-He practices law as a litigator, mediator and arbitrator in San Francisco.
+Director Kuhl has lived in Ross since 1974.
+He is largely retired from his practices as a trial lawyer.
 After a term on the Marin County Grand Jury, he was elected to the Ross Town Council in 2012 .
-Mr. Kuhl currently also serves as a commissioner of the Transportation Authority of Marin.
+Director Kuhl currently also serves as a commissioner of the Transportation Authority of Marin.
 He joined the board of directors of the Ross Valley Fire Department in 2015.
-He can be reached at 415-627-1411 or email@example.com.
+He can be reached at:

 Monthly Fire Board meetings are held in at Fire Station 19, located at 777 San Anselmo Avenue.
 Board meeting packets containing agendas and materials for each meeting can be downloaded online or viewed at Fire Station 19.
 The Board typically meets on the second Wednesday of each month at 6:30 p.m.
 There are no scheduled Board meetings in August or December.